 A native of Iran who immigrated to America at the age of 14, Nina earned her undergraduate degree at Virginia Tech and a master’s degree at George Mason University.
 She now lives in McLean, Virginia, with her husband and daughter.

-Recent Op-eds and Media Appearances by Nina Rees
+Articles, media appearances, and testimonials by Nina Rees

 The Union War on Charter School Philanthropists, The Wall Street Journal